jesusdz/Tools/README.md

 ## tools_spirv.h

 In `tools_spirv.h` there are utils to parse SPIRV shader modules and extract lists of descriptor sets used by them.
 With thes SPIRV reflection utility, client applications can automatize the creation of descriptors and binding of resources at different places in the code, thus avoiding unnecessary boilerplate code.

+## tools_reflex.h

+Headers with types needed for C reflection.
+The idea of this in-progress utility is that we will have a reflection tool that will parse C headers with type definitions, and it will generate files with C code filling the Reflex containers available in `tools_reflex.h`.
+These generated files with information about your own C data structures, will in turn be possibly used in your code to automatize certain tasks such as serialization, UI generation, etc.

 ## Projects